Updated: Jun 5

 SMARTER Goals are specific, meaningful, achievable, AND relevant.
 They're also time-bound and can be evaluated and adjusted - if need be.

-However, the most important step in this process involves figuring out what this goal means to you.
+However, the most important step in this process involves figuring out what this goal means to YOU.
+To do this, ask yourself:

-This is extremely important- because without strong motivation - you’ll give up.
+This is extremely important- because without a strong motivation - you’ll give up.

 2. Do what you love to do and it won’t ever feel like work